 - New state regulatory requirements

-Additionally, the current rate structure is based on tiers of impervious surface area and doesn’t equitably charge each customer.
-Here’s an example: a customer that falls within the first tier (0-5,000 impervious square feet or isf) pays one rate, the next tier (5,001-10,000 isf) pays a higher rate, then 10,001-25,000 isf, and so on, with a cap at 55,000 impervious square feet.
+Additionally, the previous rate structure was based on tiers of impervious surface area and didn't equitably charge each customer.
+Here’s an example: a customer that fell within the first tier (0-5,000 impervious square feet or isf) paid one rate, the next tier (5,001-10,000 isf) paid a higher rate, then 10,001-25,000 isf, and so on, with a cap at 55,000 impervious square feet.

-This is a problem because many customers at the tier edges pay a significantly higher fee for just a few more square feet of impervious surface.
-Also, capping the amount of impervious square feet at 55,000 means that a customer with 600,000 impervious square feet would pay the same amount as a customer with 55,000 impervious square feet.
+This was a problem because many customers at the tier edges were paying a significantly higher fee for just a few more square feet of impervious surface.
+Also, capping the amount of impervious square feet at 55,000 meant that a customer with 600,000 impervious square feet was paying the same amount as a customer with 55,000 impervious square feet.